 We cruised down the coast and eventually stopped at the beautiful Tintorera Island.
 As if we need to escape from our own island, Cebaco, we were now on a smaller private island.
-There was, of course, no-one here either!
+There was, of course, no one here either!
 Palm trees, white sand, and beautiful water.
-All we needed was a bit of sun but that didn’t stop us swimming around, having lunch and a few beers and exploring the island.
+All we needed was a bit of sun but that didn’t stop us from swimming around, having lunch and a few beers, and exploring the island.

 LOOK FOR WHALES, DOLPHINS, AND RAYS